SpaceX launches world’s most powerful rocket – and then it disappears

 SpaceX Starship: Elon Musk launches most powerful rocket in the world for first time – before it disappears

-SpaceX has successfully launched Starship, the world’s most powerful rocket, for the first ever time – before it disappeared.
+SpaceX has launched its Starship aircraft, the world’s most powerful rocket, with partial success.

-Starship successfully took off from its launchpad and separated from the lower stage that was intended to carry it almost to orbit.
-But as it came to the end of its own engine burn, the signal from the spacecraft disappeared, presumably because it had exploded.
+The two-stage rocketship blasted off from the Elon Musk-owned company’s Starbase launch site near Boca Chica in Texas on Saturday, helping boost the spacecraft as high as 148km (90 miles) above ground on a planned 90-minute test mission to space and back.

+But the rocket’s Super Heavy first stage booster, though it achieved a crucial manoeuvre to separate with its core Starship stage, exploded over the Gulf of Mexico shortly after detaching.
+Meanwhile, the core Starship stage boosted further toward space, but a few minutes later mission control lost contact with the vehicle.

-The spacecraft took off from Texas early on Saturday local time.
-It marked SpaceX’s second attempt to launch Starship, after a previous test in April saw the rocket exploded soon after launch.
+It marked SpaceX’s second attempt to launch Starship, after a previous test in April saw the rocket explode soon after launch.

-The booster that carried the spacecraft up towards orbit exploded after it detached from the main spacecraft.
-SpaceX said that it had known there was a chance that the booster would be destroyed in the launch.

-But the main part of the ship successfully carried on towards the edge of space, and initially appeared to be doing so safely.
-Minutes into the launch, however, Starship’s signal disappeared.
+The company said in a post on X, formerly known as Twitter: “With a test like this, success comes from what we learn, and today’s test will help us improve Starship’s reliability as SpaceX seeks to make life multiplanetary.”

 Eventually, SpaceX hopes that Starship will fly to the Moon and help with missions to Mars.
 But first it must undergo a series of uncrewed tests to ensure it is safe.

+The American space agency congratulated the team on its launch.
+Nasa chief Bill Nelson wrote on X: “Spaceflight is a bold adventure demanding a can-do spirit and daring innovation.
+Today’s test is an opportunity to learn – then fly again.”

-Starship’s towering first-stage booster, propelled by 33 Raptor engines, puts the rocket system’s full height at some 400 feet (122 meters) and produces thrust twice as powerful as the Saturn V rocket that sent the Apollo astronauts to the moon.
+Starship’s towering first-stage booster, propelled by 33 Raptor engines, puts the rocket system’s full height at some 122m (400ft) and produces thrust twice as powerful as the Saturn V rocket that sent the Apollo astronauts to the moon.

-SpaceX is aiming to at least exceed Starship-Super Heavy’s performance during its April 20 test flight, when the two-stage spacecraft blew itself to bits less than four minutes into a planned 90-minute flight.
+SpaceX had been aiming to at least exceed Starship Super Heavy’s performance during its 20 April test flight, when the two-stage spacecraft blew itself to bits less than four minutes into a planned 90-minute flight.

 That flight went awry from the start.
 SpaceX has acknowledged that some of the Super Heavy’s 33 Raptor engines malfunctioned on ascent, and that the lower-stage booster rocket failed to separate as designed from the upper-stage Starship before the flight was terminated.